Guaranteed-Rate/express-diagnostic-context/readme.md

 ## Express Diagnostic Context

-This package provides a middleware that takes requestId from the Express's request object and makes it available at all points of the asyncronous execution for a given request.
+This package provides a middleware that takes requestId and sessionId from the Express's request object and makes it available at all points of the asyncronous execution for a given request.

 ```